 Tool batteries are a special kind of cell designed to work with particular models of power tools.
-These batteries – like the ones in drills or cordless electric leaf blowers – are designed to be easily removed from the tools that they power and placed in compatible charging devices.
+These batteries – like the ones in drills, battery powered chainsaws, or cordless electric leaf blowers – are designed to be easily removed from the tools that they power and placed in compatible charging devices.
 Many tool batteries use zinc-ion or lithium-ion technology, allowing them to achieve relatively high energy densities.

 Tool batteries tend not to use the highest energy-density lithium-cobalt technology because of the risk that the lithium will become damaged and ignite during operation.
 Instead, they use the lower energy density, but safer, lithium-phosphate technology which is still rechargeable.
 Tool batteries, therefore, tend to be heavily armoured to prevent damage to the cells during operation, and larger because of lower energy densities.

 Tool batteries frequently come packaged with the power tool itself in a case.
 Manufacturers typically supply two batteries per tool set, allowing you to charge one of them while you use the other.